Subscribe to this page via e-mail here - Subscribe

 - Unfaithful Christians and those still lost go to tartarus.

-- The resurrection of all dead bodies (John 5:28; Acts 24:15; I Corinthians 15:52)Some reason that souls go directly to heaven or hell at the point of death.
+- The bodies of all the deceased will be resurrected (John 5:28; Acts 24:15; I Corinthians 15:52)Some reason that souls go directly to heaven or hell at the point of death.
 If this is true, then it follows that souls go there without their resurrected bodies and also that they go there before the judgment occurs.

-- The souls of men will be reunited with new, resurrected bodies.
+- The souls will be reunited with new, resurrected bodies.

 - All will pass into their eternal state.